gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ## Learning Objectives

-By the end of this lesson you will be able to:
+By the end of this lesson, you will be able to:

 * Describe the CALMS model in DevOps
 * Define the Three Ways of DevOps